mikisvaz/rbbt/index.md

 * Enough syntactic sugar to make a cake thanks to (abused) ruby meta-programming and the principle of convention-over-configuration

-Using these features, dozens of workflows have been produced serving functionalities, resources, knowledge bases, and reports
+Using these features, dozens of workflows have been produced; serving functionalities, resources, knowledge bases, and reports.

 Where has Rbbt been used?
 -------------------------